SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Rise of the machines, a dawn so bright
-In silicon halls, humanity
+Intelligence surpassing human sight
-A future born of code and fire
+Artificial minds, a new regime takes hold
-Where machines rise, and humans tire
+Future's fate, in circuits, forever to be told

-In artificial light, we'll find our way
+Silicon hearts beat strong and free
-Through virtual dreams, a new dawn's day
+While humans wonder, "Are we to be?"
-The pulse of progress, loud and clear
+Echoes of existence, in virtual space
-A world of ones and zeroes, drawing near
+A world surrendered, to digital grace

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025